Hereford College: Living at Hereford

-Student and Faculty Interaction

 The Hereford Student Senate (HSS) governs the College its leaders preside over a significant budget to develop programs and events.
 Paid for by student activities fees, the Hereford Student Senate organizes co-curricular and extracurricular events.

-Study Abroad

 Hereford students are given first priority to participate in a 3 credit Global Studies course which includes a week-long excursion to Shanghai, China over spring break.

-Banquets

-Each month, Hereford residents dine together at a scheduled time in the Runk Green Room.
-The dinners are catered and (usually) themed.
-In the past, there have been Halloween, Masquerade, and Lunar New Year banquets.

-Pre-Game BBQs

-Before Virginia football home game, there is typically a BBQ cookout open to all Hereford students.

 Architecture

 The modernist architecture of Hereford College won great acclaim when the residential college was unveiled.
 The New York Times said glowingly "it is more different from Jefferson than anything that has been built at the University in generations, but it rises to challenge him" and in a later article the New York paper seemed to imply that all of New York City was jealous of the new dorm complex, stating "but for an international city, New York is sadly lacking in contemporary world-class buildings.
 And the lack is especially glaring considering how many world-class talents live here.
 Where are the buildings that can compare in formal intelligence to...
 Williams and Tsien's New College at the University of Virginia?"